 A bit like a Pre-Nup, decide with them in the beginning what will happen (on each side?) if agreements are broken.
 Now all you have to do is remind them.

 It goes like this: ‘Unfortunately we agreed that…… Now the agreement is broken this means I will have to (withold pocket money until remedied?)

 This must be fair, consistent and clearly agreed in advance and this choice of wording will remind them it is a fair cop!

 10. Kids Bedroom Ideas: Shut the Door and Don’t worry!

-> As long as you follow most of these points most of the time, your hild is likely to grow up into a reasonable, functioning adult.
+As long as you are reasonable most of the time, your child is likely to grow up into a reasonable, functioning adult too.
 What was your bedroom like at 13?

-> Main Picture Credit: www.kidspot.com.au
+Main Picture Credit: www.kidspot.com.au

-> Want more?
-Two of the best blogs on the subject are:
+Want more?
+Another great blog on the subject is:

 Thank you for inspiration!!
 Want some shopping therapy now ….?
 Click to browse.
 Enjoy!